JayHygge/crazy-keyboard-games-v2/README.md

 - Game images currently use `<img>` for simplicity and compatibility
 - [TODO] Migrate to Next.js `<Image />` for best performance and LCP

+## All Games Page

+- Search, filter, favorite, and play all games in one place
+- Does **not** show Recently Played (that is homepage only)

 ## Getting Started